oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bipreport/introduction/introduction.md

 The user creates a report in Oracle ERP Cloud and uploads it to a shared folder.
 Oracle Integration 3 connects to the ERP BIP service, pulls the report, decodes the response, applies the required transformations and writes it into the REST client.

-Estimated Time: 1 hour 20 minutes
+Estimated Workshop Time: 1 hour 20 minutes

 This lab walks you through the steps to create an Integration flow.